 Halloween – also known as All Hallows’ Eve or All Saints’ Eve – is observed in various countries on October 31, especially in the United States.
-It’s a big deal for America children, who roam from house to house trick or treating, hoping for candy and other treats.
+It’s a big deal for American children, who roam from house to house trick-or-treating, hoping for candy and other treats.

 This modern holiday is based on a much older tradition, that of cross-quarter days.